-Aditi Garg, 35, a resident of Delhi who had been working as a creative head for a start-up over four years, left her job three months ago because she felt her growth was stagnated.
+Aditi Garg, 35, a resident of Delhi who had been working as a creative head for a start-up for over four years, left her job three months ago because she felt her growth had stagnated.
 She has been in the industry for nearly 15 years.

 At 56, Maya has 27 years of experience in the healthcare sector, and has held various senior positions at her workplace.
-However, she is looking to leave her current role and look for others that offer her the option to work hybrid.
+However, she is looking to leave her current role and look for firms that will offer her the option to work hybrid.

 Women in senior managerial positions are switching jobs at the highest rates recorded – and at higher rates than men in leadership, a study conducted McKinsey and LeanIn.Org in corporate America has found.

 For every woman at the director level who gets promoted to the next level, two women directors are choosing to leave their company, the research shows.

 Women are demanding more flexible work models, and they’re leaving their companies in unprecedented numbers for it.
 The widespread trend is not limited to America, and has been termed as 'The Great Breakup.'